j-easy/easy-rules/README.md

 ## Latest news

+* 09/04/2018: Version 3.2.0 is out with new features and bug fixes.
+Checkout what's new [here](https://github.com/j-easy/easy-rules/releases).
 * 17/12/2017: Version 3.1.0 is out with a [new inference engine](https://github.com/j-easy/easy-rules/wiki/defining-rules-engine) and finally [Expression Language support](https://github.com/j-easy/easy-rules/wiki/expression-language-support)!
 See all new features and improvements in the [change log](https://github.com/j-easy/easy-rules/releases).
 * 01/06/2017: Version 3.0.0 is finally out!
-See what's new [here](https://github.com/j-easy/easy-rules/releases).
+See all the new goodies in details [here](https://github.com/j-easy/easy-rules/releases).
-* 18/05/2017: Version 2.5.0 is out with new features and bug fixes.
-See all details in the [change log](https://github.com/j-easy/easy-rules/releases).

 ## What is Easy Rules?